ike091/slate-open-ondemand/open-ondemand/NOTES.md

 This will create the volume in the `slate-group-slate-dev` namespace.
 For the Keycloak container to properly claim the volume, it will need to be installed in the same group.
 If installing directly with Helm, use `-n slate-group-slate-dev`.
-Otherwise, as long as the volume and application are installed in the same SLATE group, everything will work.
+Otherwise, as long as the volume and application are installed in the same SLATE group, the deployment will be able to properly claim its volume.

-Consult individual cluster documentation for information about supported storage classes. (`slate cluster info <cluster_name>`)
+Consult individual cluster documentation for information about supported storage classes on a per-cluster basis. (`slate cluster info <cluster_name>`)

 ## Keycloak Setup:

+**Old image:**
 Default user: `admin`
 Default password: `KEYCLOAKPASS`

+**New image(jboss/keycloak):**
+Default user: `admin`
+Default password: `echo $KEYCLOAK_PASSWORD` (in Keycloak container)

 ## SLATE Setup: